Newfield, one of the smallest towns in both area and population, is bordered by Parsonsfield, Limerick, Acton, Shapleigh and New Hampshire state line.

 Besides farming, logging was also an early means of livelihood.
-Since 1879 the old Moulton Mill has been located in the center of Newfield where Route 11 and 110 meet.
+Since 1879 the old Moulton Mill has been located in the center of Newfield where Routes 11 and 110 meet.
 This was at one time an ‘up and down” sawmill.
 The Moulton family has owned the business since 1879 when they bought it from David Ubby.
 Today the lumber yard is located across the road, slightly to the north of the original site.
 On February 26, 1794, Washington Plantation was incorporated as the Town of Newfield by an act of the Massachusetts legislature, the first town election was held less than six weeks later at the home of Nathaniel B. Doe.

 Many Newfield establishments catered to summer tourists In the late 1800’s and early 1900’s.
-Among these were Mirror Lake Farm, Shady Nook Farm, and the Maples, also know as Ossipee River House.
+Among these were Mirror Lake Farm, Shady Nook Farm, and the Maples, also known as Ossipee River House.
 Guests came from Boston and other cities for a healthful vacation in the country at reasonable rates.
 Fun was available at the Ramshackle Park across Route 11 from Rock Haven, where horses were raced around a half-mile track.
-The park opened In 1887 and operated for about a dozen years.
+The park opened in 1887 and operated for about a dozen years.

 The great fire of 1947 devastated the Town of Newfield Sixty percent of the town’s evaluation and eighty percent of its land area was lost In flames.
 Two men died.
 The Town Hall and all town records were lost as well as the West Newfield Grade School, the Ethan Stone School, which served as the high school, the Methodist Church, and the Post Office.
 Many old and beautiful farms were destroyed.
 More than forty permanent residential homes were lost.
 Many people lost all that they had worked their entire lives to build.
 Some moved on to begin again elsewhere, others rebuilt.
 But Newfield would never be the same.
 Newfield today is the home of Willowbrook, a restored Victorian era village which features the Amos Straw General Store, a carriage house containing sleds, sleighs, a horse drawn hearse, and milk wagons. and several houses restored with authentic furniture.
-Visitors here are introduced to the many trades which flourished here and in other villages prior to the Industrial Revolution, and given a glimpse of daily life in a time now past.
-This remarkable restoration was begun In 1967 by Mr. and Mrs. Donald F. King and is open to the public.
+Visitors here are introduced to the many trades which flourished here and in other villages prior to the Industrial Revolution and given a glimpse of daily life in a time now past.
+This remarkable restoration was begun in 1967 by Mr. and Mrs. Donald F. King and is open to the public.

-The Vernon Walker Wildlife Management Areas, founded in 1975, consists of 3,497 acres, 2,154 of which are in Newfield Maine Fish and Wildlife Magazine noted, Newfield will serve as a demonstration area for various wildlife management practices which might be of interest to other land owners and will provide recreational opportunities for sportsmen and non-sportsmen alike.
+The Vernon Walker Wildlife Management Areas, founded in 1975, consists of 3,497 acres, 2,154 of which are in Newfield Maine Fish and Wildlife Magazine noted, Newfield will serve as a demonstration area for various wildlife management practices which might be of interest to other landowners and will provide recreational opportunities for sportsmen and non-sportsmen alike.